 I’m in this situation right now, with kids who want to take their friends on our fun road trips and a 2017 compact SUV that barely holds my family and our luggage.

 So I did some digging to find out how to sell your car with an existing loan.
-And, it turns out, it’s not as hard as you might think, as long as you have a clear understanding of the steps involved and a strategic approach.
+And, it turns out, it’s not as hard as you might think, as long as you clearly understand the steps involved and a strategic approach.

 Selling Your Car with a Loan in 5 Steps

 Understanding the ins and outs of selling a car with a loan is vital to avoid financial pitfalls and ensure a smooth transaction.
-To help you navigate this journey, we’ve broken down the process into five manageable steps.
+To help you get started, we’ve broken down the process into five manageable steps.
 So, whether you’re dealing with positive or negative equity, planning a trade-in or private sale, this comprehensive guide has got you covered.
 Let’s dive right in.

 1. Determine Your Loan Payoff Amount